pierre-rouleau/about-erlang/doc/installing-erlang-hb.rst

             Also Emacs uses it for man auto-completion.

 The solution is to edit the script.
-Here's a snapshot showing the file edited with Emacs with PEL:  On the left hand side window the file is edited using iedit to change the 15 instances of the Erlang version number at once.
+Here's a snapshot showing the file edited with Emacs and PEL_:  On the left hand side window the file is edited using iedit_ to change the 15 instances of the Erlang version number at once.
 On the right hand side window we can see the diff between the old version of the file and the new one.